juansamdphd/JuanSA-website/content/talk/afterlife18.md

 +++
-title = "After Death Experience: a story of neurotransmitters, oxygen, and sensory integration" date = 2018-01-01T00:00:00  # Schedule page publish date. draft = false
+title = "Near-death experience: a story of a disturbed mind trying to feel" date = 2018-01-01T00:00:00  # Schedule page publish date. draft = false